 How it Works

-An interested business should contact Aslan Meade at the Thurston Economic Development Council (EDC) and have a short chat to decide if the the Thurston Investment Network (ThINk) is a good potential match for their business needs.
+An interested business should contact Jennifer Dye [email protected] or (360) 709-2050.at the Center for Business & Innovation and have a short chat to decide if the Thurston Investment Network (ThINk) is a good potential match for their business needs.

 If so, the business should fill out the necessary forms on this page– referred to as the “Opportunity.”
 Once filled out, the Opportunity will be sent to the Members of ThINk (individuals who live in Thurston County who have expressed interest in investing in locally owned small businesses).
 Under special circumstances, a business may be invited to directly pitch their capital request to a meeting of the investor network at an event.

 Once the members receive the business opportunity– either through email or at a pitch event– the EDC staff’s role is done.
 Members interested in learning more reach out directly to the business.
 If the two parties decide to move forward, loan amounts, interest rates and payback time periods are all negotiated directly between the individual member and the business owner.
 Both parties must exercise due diligence and recognize the inherent risks, seeking advice from financial advisers and attorneys if needed.